menevia16a/Firmware-Recovery_MotoX4/README.md

 ## Firmware Recovery Tool
 ### Created by: Veil

+Note: This repository has been archived as of 1/9/2025 and will receive no further development.

 #### Contains working TWRP recovery and Magisk (root method) installers.
 #### Will be updated as much as possible with lastest firmware updates, and working TWRP/Magisk files.